 - Provide for salary movement within current job and pay range.

-- Not include a change to band or zone.
+- Not include a change in job level.

 - Not be an annual event.